AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-insight/actions/admin/sharing-settings.md

 Better manage your templates by restricting what users can share and with which categories.

-When your Sales Connect account is first created, Sharing Settings is enabled.
+When your [!DNL Sales Connect] account is first created, Sharing Settings is enabled.
 This gives your account admins the opportunity to create and organize your template categories before opening the floodgates and allowing users to share content into your team categories.

 When Sharing Settings is enabled, only admins will be able to share into categories unless sharing privileges are provided to a team or everyone.
 With Sharing Settings disabled, there are no restrictions and all users can share into any template categories.

 ## Configure Your Sharing Settings {#configure-your-sharing-settings}

-1. In the [web application](https://toutapp.com/login), click the gear icon and select **Settings**.
+1. In the [web application](https://toutapp.com/login), click the gear icon and select **[!UICONTROL Settings]**.

    ![](assets/sharing-settings-1.png)

-1. Under Admin Settings, select **Sharing Access**.
+1. Under [!UICONTROL Admin Settings], select **[!UICONTROL Sharing Access]**.

    ![](assets/sharing-settings-2.png)

-1. Make sure **Sharing Settings** is enabled.
+1. Make sure **[!UICONTROL Sharing Settings]** is enabled.
 This means by default, only Admins will be able to share templates in your template categories.

    ![](assets/sharing-settings-3.png)